KczBen/vef2-2025-e/README.md

 | Week 4 | Front end functionality - Camera movement, rendering options |
 | Week 5 | Final report |

-Stretch goals (if possible): Multi-threading, SIMD, second path tracing book.
+Stretch goals (if possible): Multi-threading, SIMD, second book of the series.
 ## Plan
+Subject to change

+This roughly represents the effort put into the project *besides the path tracing code*.
+I'm just doing that part for fun.
-* 50% Researching WebAssembly tools in Rust - Building, bindgen and utility crates
+* 50% Researching WebAssembly capabilities
 * 30% Integration with JavaScript
-* 20% JavaScript front end
+* 20% Overall usability - UI, path tracing accuracy (as is in the book)

 ## Building
 ### Prerequisites